Are You Feeling All Grown-Up? That'll Be Libra Season

 It’s been a cruel summer!
 We could use a shift after an extremely loud, intense, hot and dramatic few months.
 Luckily, a new season is upon us, bringing positive vibes and energy.
-From September 22 to December 21, we will embrace fall and calmly and quietly assess our future steps and begin a new chapter in our lives.
+From 22nd September to 21st December, we will embrace autumn and calmly and quietly assess our future steps and begin a new chapter in our lives.

 AdvertisementADVERTISEMENT